cmhouston/excl-cms/README.md

 As features are added to the mobile app through the [Titanium code](https://github.com/cmhouston/excl-mobile) the WordPress ExCL plugin may have to be updated to accommodate that.
 However there are a couple enhancements that are already on the road map for ExCL:

 - Remove Quick Edit and Save all Options because they do not function correctly
-- Error Handling if ID does not exist
+- Error handling if an ID given does not the post type requested

 ## <a name="deployment"></a> Deploying WordPress ##

 Whenever you make changes to your local copy of excl-cms, you must push those changes to your WordPress server before they will take effect.
 To do so:

 1. Connect to your server using [FileZilla](http://sourceforge.net/projects/filezilla/) (or some other FTP service)
-2. Copy the folders/files within your local ExCL-CMS to the root folder on the WordPress Database.
+2. Copy the `wp-content/plugins/excl_json_api` folder to the remote `wp-content/plugins/` directory.
-	- This will overwrite many of the existing files in WordPress.
+	- This will overwrite the plugin already on your website.

 ## <a name="updating"></a> Updating WordPress ##